readyready15728/sicp-solutions/README.md

 I am using the `sicp` package in Racket, which can be installed with or without `sudo`, depending on whether you want a system-wide or local installation, with `raco pkg install sicp`.
-To use it, make sure you have `#lang sicp` at the top of any source file, or in the editor window of DrRacket.
+To use it, make sure you have `#lang sicp` at the top of any source file, or at the top of the editor window of DrRacket.